eigen-space/db-migrator-client/README.md

   and configuration for them.
 * `husky` - used for configure git hooks.
 * `lint-staged` - used for configure linters against staged git files.
+* `pg` - it is used to operate with the storage represented as Postgres database.
+It is in dev dependencies because we use it as a peer dependency.
+  We expect that every consumer of the library works with a database due to it needs db migration.
+So, it will provide required dependency.
 * `ts-loader` - webpack loader to build typescript files.
 * `ts-node` - to run without build typescript.
 * `typescript` - is a superset of JavaScript that have static type-checking and ECMAScript features.